An Adventurous Day Out in Crete

 Afternoon: hike to Richtis Gorge waterfall or sail to Spinalonga

 A scenic drive round east Crete’s rugged coastline will take you to the remote Richtis beach and Gorge.
 Adventures seekers can spend the day hiking from Exo Mouliana or if you park in Richtis beach car park, it’s a 45-minute hike to the spectacular Richtis Gorge waterfall.
-Follow red and yellow signs into the gorge, passing through fields of fragrant herbs and wild flowers.
+Follow red and yellow markers into the gorge, passing through fields of fragrant herbs and wild flowers.

 Top tip: the winding drive down to the beach is an adventure itself!
 This is for confident drivers only or consider booking a tour with the concierge.